rhysseddon/Car-Owner-Reviews-MS3-Project/TESTING.md

 - For logged in admin users nav links should display  HOME | PROFILE | NEW REVIEW | MANAGE MAKES | LOGOUT
 - Navbar should display the same across all pages.

-Functionality on both top nav and side nav links:
+Functionality for both top nav and side nav links:

 - HOME is selected all users should be directed to home page.
 - LOGIN is selected all users should be directed to login page.